wasertech/CodePilot/README.md

 #### Use the Shell

+Get help with the shell.

 ```shell
 ❯ use_sh_to 'Kill processes holding onto deleted files'
 ```

 #### How do I ... ?

+Ask GitHub Copilot how to do something.

 ```shell
 ❯ howdoi 'print hello world'